Audiotronix/Positron_LT/Assembly/frame.md

 - M2.5 Drill bit (2mm might also work)
 - M3 Drill bit
 - M3 Tap
+- M6 Tap

+> A tap is recommended, threading with a screw might also work, but the screw can easily break off!

 ### Required Materials:
 - 240mm Makerbeam x2